Medical Alert Pendants, Necklaces, or Bracelets: What’s the Best Choice?

 People with serious medical conditions should consider a medical alert system.
-People, especially older people susceptible to sudden falls or balance issues, should consider a medical alert system.
+Those who may be susceptible to sudden falls or balance issues should especially consider a medical alert system.

 If your medication makes you feel dizzy or unsure of yourself or has adverse side effects, you may want to consider a medical alert system.

 Although many people with a medical alert system have an underlying health issue, there are plenty of reasons to enroll in a medical alert plan.

 The fact that you are elderly and living alone is a good reason.
 You may need to call for help for many reasons: a fire, a break-in, or even a serious weather incident or home crisis.

 Also, you may find that your active lifestyle calls out for a medical alert system.
 With an on-the-go personal alert solution, you can go for long walks, rounds of golf, or head to the mall and have the peace of mind to know you can call for assistance no matter where you are.

 When you press the assistance button, you are connected to a bilingual Canadian operator.
 Since the system works over existing cellular networks, the on-the-go service plan works wherever there is reliable cell service.

 And lastly, you give your family and friends peace of mind.
 They can rest easy that if you should need help, it’s only a button away.
 If you fall, the medical alert system technology can alert the dispatcher and your loved ones no matter where you are.